rjchicago/docker-duper/README.md

 The demo will spin up a registry and copy in a couple of images.

-Lastly, the demo should pop open a Web browser to http://localhost:8080
+Lastly, the demo should pop open a Web browser to <a href="http://localhost:8080" target="_blank">http://localhost:8080</a>

 ## <a href="demo-down"></a>Demo Down